 Water quality in the study area is significantly influenced by development.
 The C&SF Project led to significant changes in the landscape by opening large land tracts for urban development and agricultural uses, and by the construction of extensive drainage networks.
 Natural drainage patterns in the region have been disrupted by the extensive array of levees and canals which has resulted in further water quality degradation.
-The WCAs are fed from Lake Okeechobee as well as runoff from the EAA after being routed through the Stormwater Treatment Areas (STAs) under normal conditions.
-Water is not normally allowed to be directly routed from Lake Okeechobee and EAA runoff to the WCA's.
-STAs have been designed, constructed and operated for flood control purposes and also to reduce phosphorous concentrations in runoff from the EAA and regulatory releases from Lake Okechobee that discharges into the WCAs.
+The water quality of the study area is largely controlled by Lake Okeechobee and the EAA to the north and urban and agricultural development southeast of ENP.
+The northern WCAs are fed from the lake as well as runoff from the EAA.
 Water quality impairment within the study area can generally be attributed to nutrients and bioavailable forms of mercury.
 A short discussion of each of these water pollutants is provided below followed by a review of water quality within the project area.